 Mr. Cunningham frequently speaks on antitrust and consumer protection topics and co-teaches an antitrust and competition law course at the Denver University School of Law.

 Editor, Von Kalinowski, Antitrust Laws and Trade Regulation: Desk Edition (Lexis-Nexis) (2013-present).

-Adjunct Professor, Denver University Sturm College of Law, Denver, Colorado (2013-present).
+Adjunct Professor, Denver University Sturm College of Law, Denver, CO (2013-present).